George Orwell: Animal Farm and 1984 Teaching Materials

 STUDENT SCHOOL (PDF) This assignment asks students to imagine that they have been given absolute control of their high school.
 The teachers are driven away, and the student body is under their complete control.
 What now?
 (This assignment always gets some interesting responses from my students.)

-PLANET OF THE APES DISCUSSION QUESTIONS (PDF) This classic science fiction film links themes with Animal Farm.
+PLANET OF THE APES VIEWING GUIDE (SALE ITEM) This classic science fiction film links themes with Animal Farm.
 The society set up by the apes in this story is just as corrupt and unfair as the one in Animal Farm.
 The film even quotes Animal Farm.
 My students begin laughing at the corniness of the film, but end up hailing it as on of their favorites.
 "It's a madhouse!
 A madhouse!"
+This viewing guide asks thought-provoking questions, provides background information on the time period (1960's), and lists interesting trivia about the film.

 ORWELL, ANIMAL FARM, AND PLANET OF THE APES QUOTE POSTERS (PDF) These are nothing fancy, but if you print them out on colored paper, they make nice wall decorations.
 Make sure your students realize they are examples of verbal irony!